Communication Efficient Quantum Secret Sharing

-A quantum secret sharing scheme is a protocol by which a dealer can distribute an arbitrary secret state (in an encoded form) among $n$ participants so that only authorized subsets of participants can reconstruct the secret \cite{cleve99,hillery99,gottesman00}.
+{\em Introduction. } A quantum secret sharing (QSS) scheme is a protocol by which a dealer can distribute an arbitrary secret state (in an encoded form) among $n$ participants so that only authorized subsets of participants can reconstruct the secret \cite{hillery99,karlsson99,cleve99,gottesman00,smith99,ogawa05,markham08,zhang15}.
 The secret can be a classical or quantum state.
-In this paper we only consider the case when the secret is a quantum state.
 The states distributed to the participants are called shares.
+Following the distribution of the secret by the dealer, certain subsets of the participants can, at a later time, recover the secret.

-Following the distribution of the secret by the dealer, the participants can, at a later time, recover the secret.
-This is the reconstruction phase of the scheme.
-In reconstruction phase it is assumed that the participants constituting the authorized set pool their shares together and then recover the secret.
+A subset of parties that can reconstruct the secret is called an authorized set.
+Any subset of parties that have no information about the secret is called an unauthorized set.
+In this paper we are only interested in perfect secret sharing schemes where a subset is either authorized or unauthorized.
+In reconstruction phase, the participants constituting an authorized set pool their shares together and then recover the secret.
 Alternatively, the participants could communicate their shares to a third party or user, called the combiner, whose job is to recover the secret from the data communicated to the combiner.
 In this model, a metric of interest is the amount of communication between the participants and the combiner.
 The amount of communication from the participants to the combiner is called the communication cost.
-Quite naturally, we would like to minimize this cost.
-Furthermore, quantum secret sharing has become experimentally viable and there are many demonstrations, see for instance \cite{gaertner02,tittel01}.
-However, quantum information is still an expensive resource, and we would like to reduce the cost of storing and transmitting it.
-Our results have a direct bearing for experimental implementations of quantum secret sharing.